Frozen state pension: Numbers

-For men born after April 1951 and women after April 1953, the basic pension is £141.85 from April 2022, if living in the U.K. or an eligible country; However, people who retired in a non-eligible country in 2000, when the full basic rate was £67.50 a week in 2000, will still be receiving the same rate.
+For men born before April 1951 and women before April 1953, the basic State Pension is £169.50 a week from April 2024, if living in the U.K. or an eligible country.
+However, people who retired in a non-eligible country in 2000, when the full basic rate was £67.50 a week in 2000, will still be receiving the same rate.

 A 2021 enquiry by the All-Party Parliamentary Group on Frozen Pensions (one of many APPGs) in the UK Parliament found that one in two of the approximately 230,000 frozen pensioners in Australia were receiving £65 UK pounds or less.

 Lobby groups

 During and since the Carson case, various groups and individuals have been lobbying politicians both in the UK and in the countries in which the pensioners are resident, and petitions have been raised.

 There is an international consortium of lobby groups, funded by the member organisations, British Pensions in Australia (BPIA) and the Canadian Alliance of British Pensioners (CABP), funded by the memberships and donations of individual members.
 BPIA and CABP jointly own the International Consortium of British Pensioners (ICBP), and they liaise with the All-Party Parliamentary Group on Frozen British Pensions (APPG) in the UK Parliament.